larabros/elogram/docs/index.rst

 Instagram-SDK is a PHP client for the Instagram API.
 It offers:

 - Simple interface for interacting with the web API.
-Use methods and arguments instead of creating query params manually.
+Use methods and arguments instead of cURL.
 - Provides an easy-to-use CSRF-protected solution for retrieving access tokens.
+- Well-tested
 - Makes pagination a breeze.

 .. code-block:: php